To diagnose Churg-Strauss syndrome, doctors usually request several types of tests, including:

 - Blood tests.
 A blood test can detect certain antibodies in your blood that can suggest, but not confirm, a diagnosis of Churg-Strauss syndrome.
 It can also measure the level of eosinophils, although other diseases, including asthma, can increase the number of these cells.

 - Imaging tests.
-X-rays, computerized tomography (CT) scans and magnetic resonance imaging (MRI) look for abnormalities in your lungs and sinuses.
+X-rays and CT scans look for abnormalities in your lungs and sinuses.
 If you develop signs of heart failure, your doctor may also suggest regular echocardiograms.

 - Biopsy of affected tissue.
-If other tests suggest Churg-Strauss syndrome, you may have a small sample of tissue (biopsy) removed for examination under a microscope.
-The doctor may remove tissue from your lungs or another organ, such as skin or muscle, to confirm or rule out the presence of vasculitis.
+If other tests suggest Churg-Strauss syndrome, you might have a small sample of tissue removed for examination under a microscope.
+The tissue can come from your lungs or another organ, such as skin or muscle, to confirm or rule out the presence of vasculitis.

-No cure for Churg-Strauss syndrome, also known as eosinophilic granulomatosis with polyangiitis (EGPA).
+There's no cure for Churg-Strauss syndrome, also known as eosinophilic granulomatosis with polyangiitis (EGPA).
 But medications can help manage your symptoms.